medplum/medplum/packages/docs/docs/fhir-datastore/patient-deduplication/patient-deduplication.md

 #### Rewriting references to master record

-Rewriting all references to point to the master record simplifies queries for client applications.
+Rewriting all references to point to the master record simplifies queries for client applications, and most mature implementations for patient care should target this approach.
 Web and mobile apps can ignore the existence of source records and simply query for clinical resources associated with the master record.
 For temporary source systems, this configuration also simplifies the elimination of source records over time.

 However, this approach complicates the unmerge operation.
 Unmerging a single `Patient` might require rewriting references for a large number of clinical resources.
 Additionally, we will need to maintain information about the source patient for each clinical resource, which we can do by setting the `Resource.meta.source` element to a value corresponding to the source system.